comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 1. Discuss (with your legend) what you found from your interviews

 2. Show your legend your meeting agenda for your next meeting, including **when** you will have the meeting.

+3. Show your legend the timeslot that you have booked for the next 1-on-1 meeting.

 ## Bonus material